nasa/cumulus/docs/workflow_tasks/move_granules.md

 * Take the list of incoming files and sort them into a list of granule objects.
 Assign files to existing granules where appropriate.

-* Move granules from their 'staging' location to the final location (as configured )
+* Move granules from their 'staging' location to the final location (as configured in the Sync Granules task)

 * Update the config.input_granules object with the new file locations.